-Washington state orders killing of wolves from 2 more packs
+State orders killing of wolves from 2 more packs

 The Center for Biological Diversity and other conservation groups have criticized the killing of wolves to save cattle grazing on public lands.

 Wolves were killed off in Washington state early in the past century.
 But they began moving back into the state early in this century from Idaho and Canada.
-That has created intense conflicts with ranchers in the mountainous and sparsely populated northeastern part of the state
+That has created intense conflicts with ranchers in the mountainous and sparcely-populated northeastern part of the state

 Wolves are listed as an endangered species throughout Washington.
 But a management plan allows the state to kill wolves if officials confirm a certain number of livestock attacks within a specific time period.